syncthing/docs/advanced/folder-sync-ownership.rst

+.. _folder-sync-ownership:

 syncOwnership
 =============

 When enabled, Syncthing attempts to also synchronise ownership between devices.
 Ownership is divided into two kinds:

-- "POSIX" ownership, which is the Unix style UID and GID, and
+- "Unix" ownership, which is the Unix style UID and GID, and
 - "Windows" ownership, which the Windows file ownership concept.

 The two are not mixed -- that is, ownership information is not synchronised